conversocial/redis-shard/README.rst

 Redis Shard
 ==============
+This is a fork of youngking's `Redis Shard<https://github.com/youngking/redis-shard>` project.
+I don't quite see the reason for using a complex hash ring approach when the whole basis of antirez's hashing approach is the use of a fixed number of servers.
+This allows us to use a simple `hashed_key % n` approach to map to one of n servers.

-A redis sharding api.
-Sharding is done based on the CRC32 checksum of a key or key tag ("key{key_tag}"), according to this article http://antirez.com/post/redis-presharding.html .
+Sharding is based on the modulus of a SHA1 of the key or key tag ("key{key_tag}"), according to this article http://antirez.com/post/redis-presharding.html.

-The source code is locate at `github <https://github.com/youngking/redis-shard>`_ .

 Useage
 ==============
-Creating a hash ring with multiple servers,By default the hash ring uses a crc32 hashing algorithm on the server's ``name`` config.You can define the name anything as you like,but it must be unique.

-I don't want to bind the hashring with ipaddress,because if I do some master/slave switches, I can only change the ipaddress related config.
-The ``name`` is kept,so the hashring's order is kept.

 >>> from redis_shard.shard import RedisShardAPI
 >>> servers = [
     ...    {'name':'server1','host':'127.0.0.1','port':10000,'db':0},